This site requires a more recent version of Adobe Flash Player to function properly.

 Display Ads on Third Party sites

 - Revenue Per Page View :Revenue per page view (also called revenue per impression or RPM) declined from $6 per 1,000 impressions in 2008 to $3 in 2011.
 However, in 2012 AOL started focusing on building its real time bidding (RTB) and programmatic buying platform.
-As a result, RPM for third party improved to $3.6 in 2012, and $4.5 in 2013.
+As a result, RPM for third party improved to $3.6 in 2012, $4.5 in 2013, an $6.49 in 2014.
 The company acquired Adapt.tv to boost its RTB capability for online video ads in 2013.
-This platform can help the company to capture a bigger chunk of online video ads market in the future.
+This platform has catapulted AOL to one of the top online video ads company in the world in 2014.

 Display Ads on AOL sites

-- Average Monthly Unique Visitors on AOL sites: AOL's unique visitors for its core sights declined from 123 million in 2008 to 111 million in 2012.
-The primary reason for this decline was sale of some of its business divisions like Bebo and ICQ in 2010.
+- Average Monthly Unique Visitors on AOL sites: AOL's unique visitors for its core sights declined from 123 million in 2008 to 109 million in 2014.
+The primary reason for this decline was sale of some of its business divisions like Bebo and ICQ in 2010, and Patch.com in 2014.
 Secondly, the company reduced its operations in a few European countries, especially France and Germany, to rein in costs.
-However, since then the company has undertaken numerous steps such as acquisition of StudioNow, TechCrunch, 5Min Media, Thing Labs, Pictela and Huffington Post to stem the decline in its user base.
-Furthermore, the compnay continues to focus on developing original content for its properties to improve user engagement.
-As a result of these efforts, its unique user count improved to 116 million in 2013.
-While we expect average monthly unique visitors to increase to around 129 million by the end of the Trefis forecast period due to improvement in user engagement, AOL will have to search for new ways to drive traffic to its websites.
+However, the company has also added new properties such as StudioNow, TechCrunch, 5Min Media, Thing Labs, Pictela and Huffington Post to stabilize the attrition of users.
+Additinally, the compnay continues to focus on developing original content for its properties to improve user engagement.
+Due to these efforts, AOL's unique user count has stabilized near 110 million over the past fews years (2010-2014).
+While we expect average monthly unique visitors to increase to around 120 million by the end of the Trefis forecast period due to improvement in user engagement, AOL will have to search for new ways to drive traffic to its websites.
 There could be an upside of 5% to the Trefis price estimate if number of unique visitors increases to 150 million by the end of Trefis forecast period.
-However, there could be a downside of 5% to the Trefis price estimate if number of unique visitors continue to decline to around 90 million by the end of Trefis forecast period.
+However, there could be a downside of 10% to the Trefis price estimate if number of unique visitors continue to decline to around 90 million by the end of Trefis forecast period.

-- Revenue per Page View for AOL sites: AOL's RPM has declined from $4.35 per 1,000 impressions in 2007 to $3 per 1,000 impressions in 2012.
+- Revenue per Page View for AOL sites: AOL's RPM has declined from $4.35 per 1,000 impressions in 2007 to $2.78 per 1,000 impressions in 2010.
 However, AOL's initiatives such as "Project Devil", which reduces visual clutter on web pages and enhance ad space functionality in order to draw higher user engagements levels, helped in stemming this decline.
 Furthermore, we estimate that a steady improvement in premium video content across its websites has helped the company to steady its RPM.
-As a result, RPM improved to $3.03 in 2013.
+As a result, RPM improved from $2.78 in 2010 to $3.14 in 2014.
 We expect AOL's RPM levels to improve to around $3.5 per 1,000 impressions by the end of Trefis forecast period due to availability of premium content across its websites and improvement in user experience through a cluter free ad interface.
 However, there could be an upside of 5% to our estimate for AOL stock if RPM increases at a faster rate to reach $4.5 per 1,000 impressions by the end of Trefis forecast period.
 Similarly, there could be a downside of around 5% to our estimate if RPM continues the historical trend of decline to reach $2.5 per 1,000 impressions by the end of Trefis forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for AOL at the top of the page.